Kemi101/Wealth-of-Nation-Project-/README.md

 The requirements The client is only interested in the top 20 highest ranking countries.
 All your visuals should be for the top 20 highest ranking countries.

-[Link to my dashboard](https://public.tableau.com/views/WealthOfNations3/Dashboard2?:language=en-GB&:display_count=n&:origin=viz_share_link)
+I used Tableaus to make my dasboard.
+See below links [Link to my dashboard](https://public.tableau.com/views/WealthOfNations3/Dashboard2?:language=en-GB&:display_count=n&:origin=viz_share_link)

 [Link to my dasboard part 2](https://public.tableau.com/views/WealthOfNations3part2/Dashboard3?:language=en-GB&:display_count=n&:origin=viz_share_link)